Backing up and Restoring Cisco Unified Communications Manager

 22. Select UCM as the feature to back up.

-23. Click Start backup button and then click the Ok button on the warning screen.
+23. Click the Start backup button, and then click the Ok button on the warning screen.

 24. The manual backup process will take some time to finish.

-25. To check the status of backup process, from the menu select Backup > Current Status.
-The web page will display the backup status and it will refresh automatically or the refresh button can also be used.
+25. To check the status of the backup process, from the menu select Backup > Current Status.
+The web page displays the backup status and refreshes automatically, or you can use the refresh button.

-26. After the backup process is done, access the Linux box and list the content of the /home/admin folder.
-This is where all the backup files are stored.
+26. Once the backup process completes, access the Linux box and list the contents of the /home/admin folder.
+All the backup files are stored here.

-28. On the Cisco Unified Communications Manager administration page, select Call Routing > Translation Pattern, in order to change your Communications Manager configuration.
+28. On the Cisco Unified Communications Manager administration page, select Call Routing > Translation Pattern to change your Communications Manager configuration.

 29. Click Аdd New button.